Manchester City F.C. in international football: 2023 Champions League final

 On 10 June 2023, at the Atatürk Olympic Stadium in front of 71,412 supporters, a second-half goal from Rodri saw Manchester City win the Champions League final against Inter Milan, completing a historic continental treble, only the second in English men's football history.
 In doing so, City completed a task of winning the UEFA Champions League set out 15 years ago in 2008 when the club was purchased by the Abu Dhabi United Group.
-The game itself was a nervy one for the Blues; in the fifth minute, Bernardo Silva curled an effort just wide.
+In the fifth minute, Bernardo Silva curled an effort just wide.
 Erling Haaland and Kevin De Bruyne both had efforts, but they were saved by Inter goalkeeper André Onana.
-In the 36th minute, De Bruyne was substituted due to injury for the second time in a Champions League final, after going off in City's 2021 defeat to Chelsea.
-In the 59th minute, City's keeper Ederson failed to collect a weird backpass from Manuel Akanji which was found by Inter's Lautaro Martínez; his shot from near the touchline was blocked by Ederson.
+In the 36th minute, De Bruyne was substituted due to injury.
+In the 59th minute, City's keeper Ederson failed to collect a backpass from Manuel Akanji which was found by Inter's Lautaro Martínez; his shot from near the touchline was blocked by Ederson.
 Rodri scored the opening goal for City in the 68th minute by finishing a pulled-back pass that Bernardo Silva sent from near the goal to the top of the penalty area.
 Inter had a chance to equalise three minutes later through a header by defender Federico Dimarco that hit the crossbar.
-Dimarco tried to capitalise on the rebound as well, but his shot was blocked by on-loan Chelsea striker Romelu Lukaku.
+Dimarco tried to capitalise on the rebound as well, but his shot was blocked by teammate Romelu Lukaku.
 The Belgian striker had his own chance to score from a close-range header in the 89th minute, which Ederson blocked with his legs.
 The Brazilian made an additional save in stoppage time off Robin Gosens' header to preserve a 1–0 victory for City.
 With this being the club's first European Cup title (making them the first new winners of the competition since fellow English club Chelsea in 2012), City became the sixth English team, and 23rd overall, to win the European Cup, which also marked the 15th time an English club were European champions.
 With this triumph, Manchester City topped the UEFA coefficient rankings.